New For 2014

 If you, like Charlie Brown's friend Linus, have learned that "the Great Pumpkin is a subject not to be discussed," you'll love wearing one of our pumpkin costumes.
 We have sizes and shapes to fit the whole family.
 There are scary pumpkins and cheerful pumpkins, masks and tunics and hats.

-Did you know that, as far as botanists are concerned, there is really no such thing as a pumpkin?
+Did you know that botanists consider pumpkins to be a type of squash and not its own separate species?
 The round orange fruit we call pumpkin is actually a variety of winter squash, and botanists classify squashes according to characteristics of their leaves, seeds, vines and fruit stalks.
 The size, shape and color of the fruit isn't a consideration!

 More than 1.5 billion pounds of pumpkins are grown in the US each year

 The states that grow the most pumpkins are Illinois, Indiana, Ohio, Pennsylvania & California

 The biggest pumpkin ever recorded weighed more than a ton--2009 pounds, grown in 2012